 Leader & Flies

-The final pieces of gear you’ll need are saltwater leaders and flies, and again this differs based on the species you’re fishing for.
+The final pieces of gear you’ll need are saltwater fishing leader and flies, and again this differs based on the species you’re fishing for.
 You’ll want a leader selection from 8lbs all the way to 100lbs if you want to catch all the species we have mentioned in this article

 When fishing for bones, permit, and reds, 12 – 16 lbs are about right for you leader.
 When it comes to tarpon and GTs, straight 60 – 100lb are required.

-You’ll need a large range of flies for saltwater fly fishing including crab flies, shrimp flies, baitfish flies, and more.
+You’ll need a large range of saltwater flies patterns for fly fishing including crab flies, shrimp flies, baitfish flies, and more.
 You’ll want them in different sizes and colors too in order to match whatever the fish you’re casting at from the boat wants to eat.

 Flats Fishing Techniques